 Can you use cement board in a shower without RedGard or membrane?

-No. Cement board alone is not waterproof.
-A membrane such as RedGard or a sheet membrane is required to prevent moisture from entering the wall cavity.
+No. Cement board is not waterproof, nor is any “waterproof” backer board vapor-proof.
+As such, a liquid or a sheet membrane is always required to prevent moisture from entering the wall cavity.

 What is the difference between cement board and backer board?